AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Video security/Overview.md

-To use this feature, configure download in the ApsaraVideo VOD console.
+To use this feature, enable encrypted download in the ApsaraVideo VOD console.
 For more information, see [Configure offline download](/intl.en-US/User Guide/Domain management/Configure offline download.md).
 Only [ApsaraVideo Player for Android](https://help.aliyun.com/document_detail/61910.html#h2-2-4-4) and [ApsaraVideo Player for iOS](https://help.aliyun.com/document_detail/61668.html#h2-2-4-4) support the secure download feature.